martin059/virtualization-level-2-vagrant-setup/README.md

 - `git_user_name` and `git_user_email`: To set the user's Git name and email automatically during VM's provisioning.
 Both parameters are empty by default.
 - `git_user_signingkey_name`: Name of the user's private key that must be provided in the repository's `ssh` folder, this will automatically link the key to the user in Git's configuration.
 It is empty by default.
-- `git_recommended_config`: To automatically apply some recommended Git configurations such as rebasing instead of merging by default when pulling or automatically stashing your changes before rebasing.
+- `git_recommended_config`: To automatically apply some recommended Git configurations such as rebasing instead of merging by default when pulling or automatically stashing the changes before rebasing.
 This is applied by default, but can be skipped by setting it to `no`.
 - Set the following parameters to `yes` to install them, or set them to `no` to skip them:
     - `install_nodejs`: To install `NodeJs` and `npm`.
 It is set to `yes` by default.
     - `install_docker`: To install `Docker` and `Docker-Compose`.
 It is set to `yes` by default.